andrewmatveychuk/powershell.sample-module/README.md

 * [SampleModule]() - source code for the module itself along with tests
 * [SampleModule.build.ps1]() - build script for the module
 * [SampleModule.depend.psd1]() - managing module dependencies with PSDepend
-* BuildOutput - this folder will be created during the build process and will contain the build artifacts
+* build - this folder will be created during the build process and will contain the build artifacts
-* docs - will contain external help in Markdown format

 ## Build and Test

 This project uses [InvokeBuild](https://github.com/nightroman/Invoke-Build) module to automate build tasks such as running test, performing static code analysis, assembling the module, etc.

-* To build the module, run: Invoke-Build -Task Build
+* To build the module, run: Invoke-Build
-* To run tests and code analysis: Invoke-Build
+* To see other build options: Invoke-Build ?

-Check [SampleModule.build.ps1]() file for other build tasks.

 ## Suggested tools